duartej/DV_xAODAnalysis/README.md

-## DV_xADOAnalysis: Analysis framework for Run 2 DV analysis
+## DV_xAODAnalysis: Analysis framework for Run 2 DV analysis

 Dual-use framework intended for the multi-track and dilepton displaced-vertices analyses in ATLAS.
 The framework is able